harshlahre/newone/README.md

 ## Installation

 For use this project on your computer all you need is node and npm.
+Harsh lahre

 Clone this project on your computer then install all required packages in frontend and backend directories.